 Perhaps funding for programs such as affordable housing or emergency shelters should be provided for by the legislative department in the government.

-- The Effects Of Poverty On Low Income or Poor Households – Many of the children and young people who need fostering also come from homeless families that can’t provide even their fundamental needs.
-Rather than having three meals a day, for instance, these children can only get one.
+- The Effects Of Poverty On Low Income or Poor Households – Many of the children and young people who need fostering also come from families without homes that can’t provide even their fundamental needs.
+Rather than having three meals a day, for instance, these kids can only get one.
 These children do not have the privilege of having support services, might end up being on the streets, and may not go to school regularly because children prefer to do odd jobs to earn money than hone their intellect.
 Other children who are going through family homelessness and may need mental health care cannot see a psychiatrist too as their parents have low income or have employment problems, they have no medical insurance for support services to cover the fees.

 Regardless of the scenarios, these children can relate to, offering child counseling may enable them to use poverty as a motivation to change their fate.